 What Kinds of Cases Go to Pleasant Hill, IA Small Claims Court?

 You can always sue an individual Pleasant Hill, IA Small Claims Court if they live in Pleasant Hill, IA County.
 You can always sue a company in Pleasant Hill, IA Small Claims Court if their business is located in Pleasant Hill, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Pleasant Hill, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes